sandeep45/sandeep45.github.io/_posts/2016-02-03-this-keyword-in-javascript-part2.md

 ````

-In the example above again the flow has changed, the `printName` function is not longer called on the object, meaining its not like `object`, followed by a `dot`, followed by function.
+In the example above again the flow has changed, the `printName` function is no longer called on the object, meaining its not like `object`, followed by a `dot`, followed by function.

 Similar effects come with the bind, call & apply functions.
 They change the value of `this` even when the function is a method on an object and `this` is supposed to be pointing to the object.